BreenMS/Developmental-RNA-editing/README.md

 # 3. Quantify RNA editing from STAR mapped bam files using a list of predefined list of sites (based on a predefined list of sites):
 It is often of interest to quantify RNA editing sites based on a user defined list of sites.
 Samtools mpileup has the functionality to execute this task.
 Here we provide two perl scripts that will achieve this task.
 The only requirement is installing a recent version of samtools.
-In the current study, we leveraged lists of known sites from these three resources: [REDIportal](https://academic.oup.com/nar/article/49/D1/D1012/5940507),[Cellular and genetic drivers of RNA editing variability in the human brain](https://www.nature.com/articles/s41467-022-30531-0), and [An atlas of human recoding sites](https://www.nature.com/articles/s41467-022-28841-4). <br />
+In the current study, we leveraged lists of known sites from these three resources: [REDIportal](https://academic.oup.com/nar/article/49/D1/D1012/5940507), [cellular and genetic drivers of RNA editing variability in the human brain](https://www.nature.com/articles/s41467-022-30531-0), and [an atlas of human recoding sites](https://www.nature.com/articles/s41467-022-28841-4). <br />

 query_known_sites.pl= excute mpileup (samtools) to query a list of known editing sites.<br />